 Always, always, always begin your research by getting an overview.
 Do this for the same reason everyone loves Wikipedia.
-The reference/encyclopedia sources below, all electronic, will:
+The reference/encyclopedia pictured here (click on it!) as well as the sources below, all electronic, will:

 I'm betting you've used Wikipedia before when exploring a topic for research.
 Well, subject encyclopedias are like wikipedia but you know who is providing the information in them!
 They are great places to get an authoritative overview of your topic.
 They will give you the BIG PICTURE, some HISTORY and BACKGROUND.
 They will also give you some LANGUAGE and may lead you to some additional resources.
 The three main databases for encyclopedia articles are linked above.